S.L.B.S Engineering College

 S.L.B.S Engineering College is a technical college in Jodhpur.
 It is located on Jodhpur-Jaipur High-Way, Near Dangiyawas at about 25 km from Jodhpur Railway Station.
 It is approved by AICTE(All India Council for Technical Education) and affiliated to Bikaner Technical University.
 SLBS Engineering College is a Unit of Shri Lal Bahadur Shastri Research & Training Institute.

-Mission

-To impart world class Teaching education, maintaining a high standard of academic and human values.
-To enable them to develop habit of learning so that they can face the challenges of this fact changing global society.

 Academics

 Integrated first degree

 S.L.B.S offers four-year programmes in Bachelor of Engineering in the following fields: